RobustiPy: An efficient next generation multiversal library with model selection, averaging, resampling, and explainable artificial intelligence: Results

 We also undertake a `vanilla' application to criminology: a revisitation of \cite{ehrlich1973participation} based on a dataset from \cite{vandaele1987participation}, where the dependent variable is state-level crime rate, and the estimand of interest is income inequality (defined as the percentage of families earning below one-half of the median income).
-The results from the \texttt{.summary()} method -- inherent to \texttt{RobustiPy} -- are shown in `Code Block 3: Summarizing a re-analysis of criminality' and Supplementary Information Figure \ref{fig:S1}.
+The results from the \texttt{.summary()} method -- inherent to \texttt{RobustiPy} -- are shown in \cbref{cb:criminality} and Supplementary Information Figure \ref{fig:S1}.
+This example is particularly interesting because -- as shown in other Supplementary Information Figures -- the direction of the estimand of interest actually changes across specification choice (e.g., from a minimum of -0.8743 to a maximum of 2.0337).
 The Supplementary Information (Figure \ref{fig:S2}) also contains a re-analysis of the `Colonial Origins of Comparative Development', based on the influential paper of \cite{acemoglu2001colonial}.